ash-project/ash/documentation/topics/calculations.md

 ### Expression Calculations

-The simplest kind of calculation simply refers to an Ash expression.
+The simplest kind of calculation refers to an Ash expression.
 For example:

 ```elixir
 calculations do